What Is Employee Development? In-Depth Strategy Guide

 Consequently, there was a lot of turnover that year (I was replacing a teacher who had quit mid-school year, after all).
 And in many school districts, like the one where I started my teaching career, turnover is high.
 Education is its own monster, but the fundamentals of employee needs are consistent across industries.

-People want and need development from the moment they’re hired.
-If they aren’t getting that development, they’re likely going to quit and go where they are getting the support they need.
+People want and need development from the moment they are hired.
+If they are not getting that development, they are likely going to quit and go where they are getting the support they need.

 If there’s one thing you should absolutely take away from this, it’s a reminder that employee development is distinctly human.
-There are real, personal needs underlying development that extend beyond just the need to make people more productive.
-An effective development strategy focuses on building up all aspects of the humans you have working for you, and not just their skills.
+There are real, personal needs that underlie development and extend beyond the need to make people more productive.
+An effective employee development plan focuses on building up all aspects of the humans you have working for you, and not just their skills.

 Companies that invest in the whole person are the companies that win.